Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Introduction

 In this paper, we aim at providing tight bounds on the success rate of any SCA by leveraging information-theoretic tools.
-To do so, we consider a similar communication-channel framework which has been developed in~\cite{DBLP:conf/ches/HeuserRG14,DBLP:journals/tches/CheriseyGRP19} and adapt it to masking schemes.
-The overview of the framework is shown in Fig.~\ref{fig:channel:view} and notations are introduced in the following section.
+To do so, we consider a channel framework similar to the ones proposed in~\cite{DBLP:conf/ches/HeuserRG14,DBLP:conf/c2si/GuilleyHR17,DBLP:conf/isit/CheriseyGRP19,DBLP:journals/tches/CheriseyGRP19} but enhance it for masking schemes.
+The overview of the framework is shown in Fig.~\ref{fig:channel:view} with notations introduced in the following Subsection.